Grazfather/leaplines.nvim/README.md

 [leap.nvim](https://github.com/ggandor/leap.nvim) to give you an easy way to jump to the start of a specific line.

+Simply call `leaplines.leap` with a direction ("up" or "down"), and an optional number of lines to skip around the cursor (default 2).

 ## Installation
 ### Lazy.nvim
 ```lua